"/": the entry to the Linux file system It is also the highest level directory

 "/lib": the directory where library files and kernel modules are stored

-"/media": The mount point of the plug and play device is automatically stored in this directory.
-For example, after the U disk is automatically mounted, the cdrom/dvd will be in this directory
+"/media": The mount point of the plug and play device is automatically stored in this directory Like the USB flash drive, the cdrom/dvd will be in this directory after it is automatically mounted

 "/mnt": the mount point directory of the temporary file system